derickschaefer/goisl/README.md

 `goisl` (Go Input Sanitization Library) is a lightweight and secure library designed to simplify input sanitization and escaping in Go applications.
 Inspired by WordPress's input-handling functions, `goisl` provides developers with intuitive tools to ensure safe and clean input processing.

 The library includes functions for:
-- **Sanitization**: Cleaning and validating user inputs such as text, email, and URLs.
+- **Sanitization**: Cleaning and validating user inputs such as text, email, file names, and URLs.
 - **Escaping**: Safely encoding output for various contexts such as HTML, JavaScript, and URLs.

 By using `goisl`, you can reduce common vulnerabilities like XSS, SQL injection, and malformed input issues.